-A student's course grade is based on assessments of knowledge, skills, and professional behavior.
+The course faculty determine the threshold for satisfactory performance in each preclerkship course.
+Your course grade will be determined by the following formula:

-P-Pass-means that credit is granted, and that the student achieved a level of performance judged to be satisfactory by the instructor.
-ALL CRITERIA BELOW MUST BE MET TO OBTAIN A "P" GRADE FOR THIS COURSE

-A "P" will be assigned to any student who:

-- 1. Obtains 70% or more of the total course points - 2.
-Obtains a Pass (P) for the Data-Gathering Interview - Obtains a Pass (P) for the NMS Practical Exam AND
+- P-Pass-you have achieved a satisfactory level of performance and will receive credit for this course.
+ALL CRITERIA BELOW MUST BE MET TO OBTAIN A "P" GRADE FOR THIS COURSE A "P" will be assigned to any student who: - Obtains 70% or more of the total course points AND - 2.
+Participates in the Transitional OSCE - N-No Grade-means that you have not achieved a satisfactory level of performance and no credit will be granted for this course.

-- 4. Take the midterm and final exams - N-No Grade-means that no credit is granted, and that the student did not achieve a level of performance judged to be satisfactory by the instructor.